Last Updated on June 26, 2025 by George Pavlopoulos

 Special offer

-I’m glad that Bluehost, which is an official WordPress partner, agreed to offer the users of Letters to Barbara a free domain name and up to 60% off on web hosting.
+I’m glad that Bluehost, an official WordPress partner, agreed to offer Letters to Barbara users a free domain name and up to 60% off web hosting.
 Follow this link to Bluehost’s official website and see the current offers.

-A tip: If you can afford to pay upfront for the three years plan, you’ll make the most of Bluehost’s offer.
+A tip: If you can afford to pay upfront for the three-year plan, you’ll make the most of Bluehost’s offer.
 However, if this exceeds your current budget, the annual option is fine, and it just comes with a smaller reduction.

 2) A professional theme

-In my opinion, whenever you’re trying to figure out how much does it cost to start a blog, you should always include the expense of a professional theme.
+In my opinion, whenever you’re trying to determine the cost of starting a blog, you should always include the expense of a professional theme.

 First things first.
 No, you don’t need a professional theme to start a blog.
-You can very well use the premade ones you’ll find on WordPress after buying web hosting on Bluehost.
-But a professional theme means that your blog will stand out from the crowd, and it won’t look like loads of other ones.
+You can use the premade ones you’ll find on WordPress after purchasing web hosting from Bluehost.
+However, a professional theme ensures that your blog will stand out from the crowd, and it won’t resemble the numerous other blogs.

 Don’t let the term professional WordPress theme freak you out.
 It doesn’t mean that they are only meant for businesses, nor will they be hard to handle.
-What it really means is that they have prettier interfaces, they are updated often, and they will offer a personalized look to your blog.
+What it really means is that they have prettier interfaces, are updated often, and offer a personalized look for your blog.

 Now, the cost of a professional theme varies.
-The majority of them cost anything between 20 and 60 euros/dollars.
-A few of them might be cheaper, and equally, few might go well beyond this price range.
+The majority of them cost between 20 and 60 euros or dollars.
+A few of them might be cheaper, and equally, a few might go well beyond this price range.
 As you can understand, there is, of course, a cost to consider in comparison to the free themes.
-However, they cost significantly less than a custom-made theme that a developer will create for you from scratch, and it’ll probably cost four digits.
+However, they cost significantly less than a custom-made theme that a developer would create from scratch, and it would likely cost four digits.

 One of the best places to shop for professional WordPress themes is Theme Forest.
 There’s a wide variety to choose from, and most of them won’t cost you more than 30-40 euros/dollars.
-Remember that this is a one-off payment.
+Please note that this is a one-time payment.

-Pro tip: Choose wisely your theme.
-While you can always change it at a later stage, by doing so, you might face compatibility issues.
-Changing themes all the time is not something I recommend.
-Apart from losing money, you might see that your old theme’s features won’t be compatible with the new one.
-That said, choose a theme you like and make sure that it serves your blog’s purpose.
+Pro tip: Choose your theme wisely.
+While you can always change it at a later stage, doing so may result in compatibility issues.
+Changing themes frequently is not something I recommend.
+Apart from losing money, you may find that the features of your old theme are incompatible with the new one.
+That said, choose a theme you like and ensure it aligns with your blog’s purpose.
 A theme should give you peace of mind to create content.

 Cost to start a blog: a recap of the Essentials

 And, believe it or not, that’s it with the essentials and the budget you need to start a blog.
-I firmly believe that as a beginner blogger, you don’t need anything more to start running your blog.
-In the following sections, you’ll see some things that you can consider, but most of them are for a later stage.
+I firmly believe that as a beginner blogger, you don’t need anything more to get started with your blog.
+In the following sections, you’ll find some considerations to consider, but most of them are for a later stage.

 So, let’s recap the essentials and the estimated budget you need to start running a blog.

-- Web hosting: The more years of hosting you buy up front, the cheaper its monthly cost becomes.
-For the minimum time of 12 months, you’ll pay close to 5 euros/dollars per month.
-So, for a maximum of 60 €/$ per year, you get the Basic web hosting plan and a free domain name on Bluehost.
-If you pay upfront for 36 months, you’ll have the Choice Plus Plan with the same money per month.
+- Web hosting: The more years of hosting you purchase upfront, the lower the monthly cost becomes.
+For a minimum of 12 months, you’ll pay approximately 5 euros per month.
+For a maximum of 60 €/$ per year, you receive the Basic web hosting plan and a free domain name on Bluehost.
+If you pay upfront for 36 months, you’ll receive the Choice Plus Plan for the same monthly cost.

 - Professional WordPress theme: As I wrote earlier, the majority of themes cost anything between 20 and 60 euros.
 There are plenty of good-looking themes for 30 €/$.
 This is a one-off payment.